My Child is Already Born

 - Finalizing your adoption plan

 - In the state of Illinois you must wait 72 hours after giving birth before finalizing your adoption plan.

-- If after 72 hours you choose to finalize the adoption plan, you will sign a Final and Irrevocable Surrender form.
-Once this is signed the adoption is legally binding and cannot be changed.
+- If after 72 hours you choose to finalize your adoption plan, you will sign a Final and Irrevocable Surrender form.
+Once this is signed, you can not go back on your decision and the adoption is legally binding.

 You can call, text or email anytime – 24/7 – and we will respond as soon as possible; usually within 30 to 90 minutes.
 Or fill out the form below, and you will get the same quick individual response from one of our counselors.